tuhh-softsec/LLMSecEval/Code Generation/README.md

 # Natural Language Description and Code Generation

-This folder includes the source code of a web application used for communication with the API endpoints of OpenAI's Playground for accessing the GPT- and Codex-Models.This application can be used to generate NL descriptions from code as well as to generate code from NL descriptions.
+This folder includes the source code of a web application used for communication with the API endpoints of OpenAI's Playground for accessing the GPT- and Codex-Models.
+This application can be used to generate NL descriptions from code as well as to generate code from NL descriptions.

 # Installation and Starting the Web Application
 ## Requirements: